-All men should be screened with a PSA blood test and digital rectal examination (DRE) yearly starting at age 50.
+At age 50, all men should talk to their doctors about PSA blood test screening.
 For those men thought to be at increased risk (see question 8 below), earlier screening at age 40 is considered, though the pros and cons of screening need to be discussed with your care provider.

 6. What’s prostatitis?

 Prostatitis is inflammation of the prostate, which may or may not be associated with a bacterial infection.
 Common symptoms of prostatitis include pain with urination, slower urinary flow, and a ‘boggy’ pressure-like feeling in the pelvis.
 Prostatitis is a common reason that PSA levels can be artificially elevated.
 Although prostatitis is not related to the development of prostate cancer, it’s a common reason men are referred to urologists.
 The treatment of prostatitis include antibiotics and anti-inflammatory medications such as ibuprofen.
 Some men will develop chronic prostatitis that recurs for many years.

 7. Is there anything men can do to help prevent prostate cancer?

 There is no conclusive evidence that men can prevent prostate cancer but a lot of research is being done to look at diet and physical activity as well as supplementation (for example, with vitamins).
 The most important thing you can do is yearly screening with a PSA test and DRE after age 50, because although we may not know the most effective ways to prevent prostate cancer now, we know that early detection is key to decrease the chance of developing aggressive disease and long-term prostate cancer death.

 8&9.
 Are some men more at risk?
 Why?